 She made her debut with Opera Australia as Donna Anna Don Giovanni and her international engagements have further included The Governess The Turn of the Screw and Donna Anna Don Giovanni with the Nederlandse Reisopera and at the Teatro La Fenice, Venice, and at the Théâtre du Capitole, Toulouse, Donna Anna Don Giovanni with the Nederlandse Reisopera and at the Landestheater Salzburg, Mimì La bohème for the Nederlandse Reisopera, Fifth Maid Elektra at the Salzburg Festival and Anne Trulove The Rake’s Progress at the Teatro Municipal de Santiago.

 Anita Watson has appeared worldwide in concerts, recitals and television and radio broadcasts, particular highlights including Beethoven Symphony No. 9 with the Accademia di Santa Cecilia, Roma, and the Melbourne Symphony Orchestra and Richard Strauss Four Last Songs with the Rheinische Philharmonie, Koblenz, and the Mariinksy Orchestra, St Petersburg.
 Her recordings include Hänsel und Gretel (Opus Arte DVD / Blu Ray), Dido and Aeneas (Opus Arte DVD / Blu Ray), Ariadne auf Naxos for Chandos CD, Parsifal for Hallé CD and Fata Morgana – Songs by Pavel Haas for Resonus Classics (BBC Music Magazine Choral & Song Choice for May 2017).

-Conductors with whom she has worked include Julia Jones, Speranza Scappucci, Arie van Beek, Sir Colin Davis, Patrick Davin, Andreas Delfs, Sir Mark Elder, John Fiore, Daniele Gatti, Leo Hussain, Lothar Koenigs, Antonello Manacorda, Sir Antonio Pappano, Toby Purser, David Syrus, Sir Jeffrey Tate, Lars Vogt and Mark Wigglesworth.
+Conductors with whom she has worked include Julia Jones, Speranza Scappucci, Arie van Beek, Thomas Blunt, Brad Cohen, Sir Colin Davis, Patrick Davin, Andreas Delfs, Sir Mark Elder, Daniele Gatti, Leo Hussain, Damian Iorio, Lothar Koenigs, Antonello Manacorda, Sir Antonio Pappano, Toby Purser, David Syrus, Jeffrey Tate, Lars Vogt and Mark Wigglesworth.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.